 Sometimes, having changeover at the school, so as to lessen how much parents come into contact with each other can help reduce conflict, or conflict in front of the child.

-Read read cases where decisions have been recently made by Courts about Child issues including when orders have been made for equal parental responsibility and sole parental responsibility.
+Read actual recent court cases where decisions have been recently made by Courts about parental responsibility and time with parents including when orders have been made for equal parental responsibility and sole parental responsibility.

-We also have the following Fact Sheets which will provide you with more information on this topic:
+We also have the following Fact Sheets which will provide you with even more essential general information on this topic:

 - What is Shared Care or Equal Time and will it apply to us